ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    ```
    {:pre}
 2. Test the app by uploading an image through the frontend UI
    1. Click on **Choose an image...** and point to the image on your computer.
-You should see the preview of the image with a "Not Analyzed" tag on it.
+You should see the preview of the image with a 'Not Classified' tag on it.
    2. Click on **Upload Images** to store the image in the `images` folder of {{site.data.keyword.cos_short}} bucket - `<your-initials>-coligo`.
 3. Click on **Classify** to create a new job that passes the uploaded image in the {{site.data.keyword.cos_short}} `bucket/images` folder to {{site.data.keyword.visualrecognitionshort}} service for image classification.
 The result (JSON) from the {{site.data.keyword.visualrecognitionshort}} are stored in a separate folder(results) in the same {{site.data.keyword.cos_short}} bucket and can be seen on the UI.
-4. Upload multiple images to create individual jobs.
+4. Upload multiple images and test the application.
-5. Check the results of the processed images on the UI.
+5. Check the results of the classified images on the UI.

    If you are interested in checking the job details, run the command `ibmcloud coligo job list` to see the list of job runs and then pass the job name retrieved from the list to the command - `ibmcloud coligo job get --name <JOBRUN_NAME>`.
 To check the logs, run the following command `ibmcloud coligo job logs --name <JOBRUN_NAME> `
    {:tip}